-We also face competition in our search for new collaborators, if we seek a new partner for our pimavanserin program or other programs, including any programs that may revert to us from Allergan.
+We also face competition in our search for new collaborators, if we seek a new partner for our pimavanserin program or other programs.
 Given the current economic and industry environment, it is possible that competition for new collaborators may increase.
 If we are unable to find new collaborations, we may not be able to continue advancing our programs alone.